Drama Anime Series: 18 Best Shows That Will Wreck You

 The Best Drama Anime Series to Watch

-These are my favorite drama anime series, sorted to give you a mix of gentle, romantic, and completely devastating.
+These are my favorite drama anime, sorted to give you a mix of gentle, romantic, and completely devastating.
 Pick your poison.

 Honey and Clover is the gentlest pick on this list, and I mean that as high praise.
 It follows five art-college students fumbling through love, art, and the terrifying jump into adulthood.

-Above all, what I love is how real it feels.
-The humor stays light, the heartbreak stays quiet, and the whole thing nails that bittersweet stretch from adolescence to adulthood better than almost anything.
+What I love is how real it feels.
+The humor stays light, the heartbreak stays quiet, and the whole thing nails that awkward stretch from adolescence to adulthood better than almost anything I have seen.

 Watch it for: a warm, slice-of-life coming-of-age drama.

-Fruits Basket blends fantasy, romance, and a surprising amount of trauma into one of the most beloved drama anime out there.
-Tohru Honda, possibly the kindest girl alive, ends up living with the Sohma family, who transform into zodiac animals when hugged by the opposite sex.
+Fruits Basket blends fantasy, romance, and a surprising amount of trauma into one of the most beloved drama anime series out there.
+Tohru Honda, possibly the kindest girl ever written, ends up living with the Sohma family, who transform into zodiac animals when hugged by the opposite sex.

 Watch it for: found-family healing and a slow-burn romance drama anime.